ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 # Factory Purchase Options Examples

-Here we provide some example `cleos` commands to set purchase options and to purchase using created options.
-JSON data from provided `cleos` commands can be copied and utilized as a payload for the transaction for your API library of choice
+Here, we provide some example `cleos` commands to set purchase options and to purchase using created options.
+JSON data from provided `cleos` commands can be copied and utilized as a payload for the transaction for your API library of choice.

 -   [setprchsreq.a - set purchase requirement](../../contracts/NFT%20Contract/NFT%20Actions/setprchsreq.a.md)
 -   [purchase.a - purchase a token](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md)

 ::: info
-Note that throughout this page the factory IDs, token IDs, user group IDs and account names used are not real and you must replace them with actual values you are interested in
+Please keep in mind that the factory IDs, token IDs, user group IDs, and account names used throughout this page are not real and must be replaced with the actual data you are interested in.
 :::

 ## Simple UOS/USD pricing